MarekLorenz/scenario-modification-framework/README.md

 Then store the XML in scenarios in `data/scenarios` and the logs folder as `data/logs`.

 ### Step 3:
 Run the modification with `python scripts/simulation/run_evaluation.py`.
-There in the main file output directory for the modified scenarios and number of iterations can be specified in the main method.
+In this file the output directory for the modified scenarios and number of iterations can be specified in the main method.

 ## Implementation